Last Updated on August 4, 2022 by Maryam Siddiqui

 Portugal and France have many things in common.
 Both are great travel destinations, as you may already know, with rich cultures and cuisines.

-The lifestyle in these countries is very different from the American way of life, things always seem to be more beautiful and organized and of course, fun.
-People feel good to be there.
+The lifestyle in these countries is very different from other countries; things always seem more beautiful, organized, and fun.
+People feel good to be there regardless of what they do that day.

-Just to exemplify this, Portugal was elected the 5th best country to retire by the 2021 Annual Global Retirement Index, while France was in 8th place.
+Just to exemplify this, Portugal is elected the fourth best country to retire by the Annual Global Retirement Index 2022, while France is in seventh place.

-These are just some of the reasons why Portugal and France are some of the top destinations Americans choose to live in when they retire.
+This is just one reason why Portugal and France are some of the top destinations expats choose to live in when they retire and why Portugal is often preferred.

 Portugal vs France for expats

-Portugal is one of, if not the, most popular destinations for foreigners going into retirement.
-In addition to being the 4th safest country in the world, it is also much cheaper to live in than most developed countries, has delicious food, magnificent scenery, and a large expat community.
+Portugal is one of, if not the most popular destinations for retiring foreigners.
+In addition to being the 4th safest country in the world, it’s also much cheaper to live in than most developed countries, has delicious food, magnificent scenery, and a large expat community.

-The British, Irish, German, and even the French are some nationalities that form the main groups of retired expats in Portugal for decades.
-And Portugal seems to be increasingly aware of this and has started to invest in benefits for those people who, in exchange for getting to live in the country, contribute to the Portuguese economy.
+The French, British, Irish, and even Germans are some nationalities that have formed the main groups of retired expats in Portugal for decades.
+Portugal is increasingly aware of this and has started to invest in benefits for those people who, in exchange for getting to live in the country, contribute to the Portuguese economy.

 The main regions in Portugal where people spend their retirement are: